 But as Twitter users rushed to praise writer and actress Phoebe Waller-Bridge as a 'genius' for her portrayal of Fleabag, many were left wondering whether there’s room for a third season.
 Well, wonder no more...

 Will there be a third series to Phoebe Waller-Bridge’s hit TV show?

-Unfortunately, it looks like there will not be another series with actress Sian Clifford – who plays Fleabag’s uptight sister Claire – dashing the nation’s dreams when she told BBC Breakfast “it is complete.”
+Unfortunately, it looks like there won't be another series as actress Sian Clifford – who plays Fleabag’s uptight sister Claire – dashed the nation’s dreams when she told BBC Breakfast “it is complete.”